IBM/platinum-demos/docs/300-digital-labor-leveraging-odm-decisions-in-watsonx-orchestrate/demo-preparation.md

 To quicken the demo setup, we are providing two skill configuration files.
 In order to avoid conflicts with other watsonx Orchestrate users, we are going to customize these skills with your own three-letter initials.

-We are also going to update the server URL with the URL of your own ODM Rule Execution Server.
+We are also going to update the server URL with the URL of your own ODM Rule Execution Server.<br/>
+<inline-notification text="In the following steps, ODM on SaaS users will edit/use the SaaS versions of the two JSON files."></inline-notification>

 1. Open the **XXX FocusCorp Customer Service.json** file with a compatible text editor of your choice. <br/> <img src="images/Prep-4-1-1.png" width="800" /><br/>